The Irish Merediths

 The Meredith branch that was established in Co.
 Kerry from the late 17th century has its roots in Montgomeryshire, Wales.
 The Merediths acquired their Co.
 Kerry estates in Ireland through marriage into the important Herbert family of Montgomery Castle.

-Edward Herbert, third Baron Herbert of Chirbury was also third Baron Herbert of Castle Island (1630-1678), and it seems to have been through the marriage of his niece to Richard Meredith of Montgomeryshire that the lands of Dicksgrove and Tiernagoose in Co.
+Edward Herbert (1633-1678), third Baron Herbert of Chirbury was also third Baron Herbert of Castle Island in Co.
+Kerry, and it seems to have been through the marriage of his niece to Richard Meredith of Montgomeryshire that the lands of Dicksgrove and Tiernagoose in Co.
 Kerry were acquired by the Merediths.
 Richard was sent to manage the estates in Ireland, and so became the earliest Meredith ancestor of the Kerry family line.

 The immediate ancestor of the Kerry Merediths in Wales was David Meredith of Gowres in the parish of Llanwyddelan, Montgomeryshire.
 This Meredith family has a distinguished lineage that goes back through the male line to Cynfelyn ap Dolffyn, who was Lord of Manafon & Rwysley in the 12th century, and thence to Bleddyn ap Cynfyn, the King of Gwynedd and Powys who died in 1075.

-The names of specific persons in this Family Line can be found in the Surname Index.
+The names of people in this particular Family Line can be found in the Kerry Surname Index.
+For an index of all individuals included in this website click on Surnames in the menu bar at the top of each page.

 The family history can also be explored through different types of chart: